Peer-to-Peer Deep Learning for Beyond-5G IoT: Peer-to-Peer Deep Learning

 \subsection{Optimization Problem Setup}

 We consider $K$ devices with independently and randomly initialized instances of a parametric machine learning model (i.e., deep neural network) with corresponding parameters $w_1,\dots,w_K$.
-Let $\mathcal{D} = \{(x_1, y_1),\dots,(x_n, y_n)\}$ denote the full training dataset at the global level and view devices' local datasets $\mathcal{D}_1,\dots,\mathcal{D}_K$ as the partitioning of $\mathcal{D}$ across $K$ devices.
+Let $\mathcal{D} = \{(x_1, y_1),\dots,(x_n, y_n)\}$ denote the full training dataset at the global level.
+We view devices' local datasets $\mathcal{D}_1,\dots,\mathcal{D}_K$ as the partitioning of $\mathcal{D}$ across $K$ devices.
 Let $n_k=|\mathcal{D}_k|$ be the $k$th device's local training dataset size.
 The partition reflects each device only accessing its unique local dataset that never leaves the device.

 Let $\ell_w(x,y)$ be the loss incurred by a model, parameterized by $w$, when evaluated on sample $(x,y)$.
-Let $F_k(w)$ be the average empirical loss of a model, parameterized by $w$, when evaluated on $\mathcal{D}_k$ \eqref{eq:1}.
-We formulate peer-to-peer deep learning as the same weighted finite-sum optimization objective as federated learning \cite{pmlr-v54-mcmahan17a} \eqref{eq:objective}.
+In \eqref{eq:1}, let $F_k(w)$ be the average empirical loss of a model, parameterized by $w$, when evaluated on $\mathcal{D}_k$.
+In \eqref{eq:objective}, we formulate peer-to-peer deep learning as the same weighted finite-sum optimization objective as federated learning~\cite{pmlr-v54-mcmahan17a}.

-Like CFA \cite{CFA}, our goal is for all devices' models to converge to the same local minimum in the limit.
-Letting $w_k^{(t)}$ be the $k$th device's model parameters at round $t$ of an iterative optimization algorithm, global consensus is achieved when
+We want all devices' models to converge to the same local minimum.
+Letting $w_k^{(t)}$ be the $k$th device's model parameters at round $t$ of an iterative optimization algorithm, global consensus is defined by \eqref{eq:3}:

 Consensus, along with limited data at each device in practice, makes collaboration between devices essential for achieving high performance on test data.
 Since peer-to-peer settings lack server-facilitated collaboration, we leverage device-to-device communication.